Skip to nav Skip to content

 Year 2

-The clinical year is composed of six-week block rotations by surgeon/clinical service leader.
-Currently, there are three services comprised of one to two surgical faculty members.
-The two clinical fellows and one chief resident manage each of these services separately covering both clinic and operating room efforts.
-Six-week rotations are typically comprised of one to two days of clinic and three to four days of operating.
+The clinical year is composed of four-week block rotations by surgeon/clinical service leader.
+Currently, there are four services comprised of one to two surgical faculty members.
+The three clinical fellows and one chief resident manage each of these services separately covering both clinic and operating room efforts.
+Four-week rotations are typically comprised of one to two days of clinic and three to four days of operating.
 The fellows are responsible for managing their respective clinical services and working closely with supporting junior-level resident staff.
 Fellows also have the opportunity to operate at Tampa General Hospital for complex surgeries involving cardiothoracic surgery and vascular surgery.

 Didactics